retirement, annuities, long term care, pensions on divorce

 Advance or arrears

-For an individual at retirement that chooses an annuity to pay an income, the premium frequency can be paid in advance or in arrears.
+For an individual at retirement that chooses annuities to pay an income, the premium frequency can be paid in advance or in arrears.
 This applies to a With Profits annuity, pension annuity (or compulsory purchase annuity) or where there is a lump sum only, a purchase life annuity.

 For example, if the annuitant takes a quarterly income this can be paid at the beginning of the period, in advanced, or at the end of the period, in arrears.
 If a male aged 65 decides to take his monthly annuity in advance, this reduces the income by 0.6% or female aged 65 this reduces the income by 0.8% for the rest of their lives.

-ASI has been introduced in particular to assist those individuals with religious beliefs that prevent them from purchasing an annuit on ethical grounds.
+Alternatively secured pensions have been introduced in particular to assist those individuals with religious beliefs that prevent them from purchasing an annuity on ethical grounds.

 Ancillary relief proceedings